Proposals must be prepared in coordination with funding agency guidelines and Northeastern’ policies and procedures.

 1) Are you eligible to be a Principal Investigator?

-The privilege to act as a Principal Investigator (PI) or a Co-Principal Investigator (Co-PI) on an externally-funded project is automatically conferred upon all Northeastern faculty members.
-Those without the aforementioned titles must work with their college administration to determine if the college’s policies and procedures allow the college to confer temporary PI status.
+The privilege to act as a Principal Investigator (PI) or a Co-Principal Investigator (Co-PI) on an externally-funded project is automatically conferred upon all Northeastern tenure track/tenured faculty members.
+Those without the specific faculty titles listed below must work with their college administration to determine if the college’s policies and procedures allow the college to confer temporary PI status.
 By approving the ePAWs record, the college will convey to NU-RES that they approve of the named PI.
 See the best practices document for additional guidance.

 As defined at Northeastern, the Principal Investigator or Project Director: